 So instead of looking around for a woman living in a hut with a

 gaggle harem of men servicing her day and night, Stark and Hames (doesn’t that sound like a cop show?
 Only instead of chasing bad guys, they’d take notes and publish articles.
 Must See TV!) examined the relationships that existed in the community, rather than only looking at who was humping who.

-As I’m sitting here considering polyandry, I realize I often don’t know what to do with one husband and usually just sit the one I’ve got down in front of the television and tell him, “Stay.”
+As I’m sitting here considering polyandry, I realize I don’t know what to do with the one husband I’ve got, so I usually just sit him down in front of the television and say, “Stay.”
 (Ah, who am I kidding?
 He learned to do that all on his own).
 I can’t imagine how you might occupy two (or more).
 I suppose in tribal societies, there’s lots of work that needs to be done, because you’d need someone to thatch your hut, and carry water from the river, and I’m not doing any of that.
 I might sweep the top dirt layer out of the hut each day.
 And I’d cook.
-I like to cook, though if one of my husbands brought home some hapless Western tourist who got caught in his net, I’d put my hands on my hips, roll my eyes at him and say, “Again?”
+I like to cook, though if one of my cannibal husbands brought home some hapless Western tourist who got caught in his net, I’d put my hands on my hips, roll my eyes at him and say, “Again?”